jaehong-hwang/.todo/README.md

 # TODO on bash

-todo logger in cmd
+todo logger working in bash
-logging in project's .todo directory
+they are logging in .todo directory

 ## commands